Skip to main content

 Annual · Brassicaceae

 Rambo Radish is grown for dark purple stems and cotyledons plus a spicy radish bite that arrives fast.
 It is one of the quickest microgreens, making it useful for beginners who want a colorful tray in under two weeks.
-Key facts: 6–10 days to maturity, 12+ hours of sun, 0 " spacing.
+Key facts: 6–10 days to maturity from seeding, 12+ hours of sun, 0" spacing.
 Container-friendly (minimum 1-gallon pot).

 Updated June 1, 2026 · Backed by 2 cited sources